Latest News

 Thumb replacement: A lifechanging procedure

 The thumb plays an essential role in hand function and when it is injured or damaged, its absence can significantly impact a person’s ability to live their normal life and complete everyday tasks.
-Thumb replacement can offer patients lifechanging improvements to their hand function and symptoms they were experiencing in relation to their thumb.
+Thumb joint surgery replacement can offer patients lifechanging improvements to their hand function and symptoms they were experiencing in relation to their thumb.
 In this article we’ll be explaining what a thumb replacement is and how it is beneficial for patients.

 What is thumb replacement surgery?